 How are the kids grouped/can my child be in the same group as a friend?

 We group campers by age range, so they are generally in small groups with kids their own age.
 They will spend most of the day with their peers, and part of the day with the larger group, interacting with all ages.
 We can absolutely put kids in groups with a friend (or two or three).
-Simply make the request with the camp director when you arrive.
+Simply make the request when you register or shoot us an email before camp begins.